 The Vallejo Station Parking Structure Project is a major component of the Vallejo Waterfront Planned Development Master Plan (WPDMP).
 This project would eventually construct a 1,200 space parking structure for ferry system riders in two phases.
-Phase A, which is scheduled for completion in early 2012, consists of 750 parking spaces with the remaining balance to be constructed during Phase B. The parking structure is designed as a joint use facility to accommodate transit-oriented use and commercial space constructed at the ground floor frontages along Georgia Street and Santa Clara Street.
+Phase A, which was completed in 2012, consists of 750 parking spaces with the remaining balance to be constructed during Phase B. The parking structure is designed as a joint use facility to accommodate transit-oriented use and commercial space constructed at the ground floor frontages along Georgia Street and Santa Clara Street.
 It is also designed to accommodate a future hotel.
-The parking consolidation would free up over 10 acres for development as outlined in the WPDMP
+The parking consolidation would free up over 10 acres for development as outlined in the WPDMP.